kbruegge/wavelet-denoising/notizen.md

 #Wavelets and shit

+So the whole motiviation for this is to find out whats going on exactly in the programm called mr_filter provided by the c++ library written by the cosmostat group.

-mr_filter uses a bspline wavelet transform (if you supply no other option)
+mr_filter uses, allegedly,  a bspline wavelet transform (if you supply no other option)

 The coefficients stored in the code are.